wesleyegberto/java-new-features/java-26/README.md

 ## Features

+* **Prepare to Make Final Mean Final**
+    * issue warnings about use of deep reflection to mutate final fields
+    * prepare developers for a future release that ensures integrity by default by restricting final field mutation
 * **Ahead-of-Time Object Caching with Any GC**
     * enhance the AOT cache (improves startup and warmup time) to be used with any GC
-    * this is done by making possibl to load cached objects sequentially into memory
+    * this is done by making possible to load cached objects sequentially into memory
         * using a GC-agnostic format
         * previously the objects were mapped into memory using GC-specific format (bitwise heap format)
     * main goal is to allow all GC to work with AOT cache introduced by Project Leyden